-- Free: Up to 10 members, 20GB file storage per team, unlimited public and private conversations, unlimited searchable history, unlimited one-on-one audio calls, and unlimited voice messages
+- Free: Up to 10 users, 20GB of file storage per team, unlimited public and private conversations, unlimited searchable history, and unlimited one-on-one audio calls

 - Voice messages: Instead of typing long messages, record your instructions or feedback to team members.
 Tap the microphone icon on the chat menu to start the recording.